Dr Shirley Gato-Trinidad

-Dr Shirley Gato-Trinidad is a Senior Lecturer and a Major Discipline Coordinator for Civil Engineering Undergraduate Course at Swinburne University of Technology.
+Dr Shirley Gato-Trinidad is currently the Deputy Chair for the Department of Civil and Construction Engineering; a Senior Lecturer and a Major Discipline Coordinator for Civil Engineering Undergraduate Course at Swinburne University of Technology.
 Shirley’s research interests are in water resources engineering and management; and urban water demand modeling.
 Prior to joining Swinburne University of Technology, Shirley have been employed by Melbourne Water, AWT (Australian Water Technology), the then Department of Natural Resources and Environment and HydroTechnology (formerly Rural Water Commission of Victoria).
 Shirley has more than 10 years working in the water industry, in different government and engineering consulting organisations in Australia, Thailand and the Philippines.

 Sustainable Urban Water Systems; Water Resource Engineering